 Atul Ltd (the Company) is a public company limited by shares, incorporated and domiciled in India.
-Its registered office is located at Atul House, G I Patel Marg, Ahmedabad 380 014, Gujarat, India and the principal place of business is located at Atul and Ankleshwar, Gujarat, India.
+Its registered office is located at Atul House, G I Patel Marg, Ahmedabad 380 014, Gujarat, India and the principal places of manufacturing are located at Atul and Ankleshwar, Gujarat, India.